top of page

 This proposal isn’t about shiny extras.
 It’s about needs.

-RPS has aging buildings and infrastructure that need repairs, especially Beechnau Elementary, along with roof, safety, and transportation needs across the district.
+RPS has aging buildings and infrastructure that need improvement, especially Beechnau Elementary, along with roof, safety, and transportation needs across the district.

 A bond is required to make critical facility improvements.
 Acting now allows the district to take advantage of solar farm revenue to help maintain the current 7.6-mill rate.
 Delaying these projects increases the likelihood of higher costs and different tax impacts later.

 Many of Ravenna’s buildings, systems, buses, and outdoor facilities are at or beyond their intended lifespan.
-Delaying repairs only makes them more expensive, and riskier, down the road.
+Delaying updates only makes them more expensive, and riskier, down the road.

 Bond Projects